 - In a large nonstick pan, heat a drizzle of oil over medium-high heat, sauté the scallion whites and garlic for about 2 minutes till fragrant;

-- Add in the carrots (I used a purple carrot but feel free to use regular carrot), cook for 1-2 minutes till softened, then add in the mushrooms, continue to sauté till the mushrooms let out the liquid;
+- Add in the carrots, cook for 1-2 minutes till softened, then add in the mushrooms, continue to sauté till the mushrooms let out the liquid;

 - Add the carved out tofu into the pan, mash and mix with the spatula, and season with vinegar, tamari or soy sauce, and coconut amino, cook till most liquid is gone;

-- Add in the scallion greens, a small pinch of white pepper, and the arrowroot powder, stir to combine and if the mixture becomes too dry, add a splash of warm water, keep stirring till the mixture becomes well combined and it should stick together;
+- Add in the scallion greens, a small pinch of white pepper, and the arrowroot powder, stir to combine and if the mixture becomes too dry, add a splash of warm water, keep stirring till the mixture becomes well combined and it should be able to stick together;

-- Stuff the mixture back into the tofus, add and push down the stuffing as much as you can without breaking the shell;
+- Stuff the mixture back into the tofu shells, add and push down the stuffing as much as you can without breaking the shell, this is to prevent the fillings falling out during pan frying;

-- In another nonstick pan, cover the bottom of the pan with cooking oil and heat over medium heat, fry the tofu cubes till all sides are golden brown, about 2-3 minutes each side;
+- In another nonstick pan, cover the bottom of the pan with a thin layer of cooking oil and heat over medium heat, fry the tofu cubes till all sides are golden brown, about 3 minutes each side, or adjust depending on the heat of your stove;

 - Meanwhile, prepare the sauce by sautéing the garlic in a bit of oil till fragrant, then add in the tamari sauce and coconut amino, bring to a gentle boil;